Sentencing In Western Australia

 Different offences have attracted mandatory sentencing laws over time.
 A common perception about the criminal justice system is that sentences tend to be too lenient following the ‘tough on crime’ approach.
 In light of this, parliament has enacted mandatory sentencing laws with the intention that penalties imposed by the courts for particular offences meet public expectations.

-In WA, mandatory sentencing applies to repeat adult and juvenile offenders convicted of residential burglary, grievous bodily harm or serious assault to a police officer.
+In WA, mandatory sentencing applies to repeat adult and juvenile offenders convicted of residential burglary, Sentencing In Western Australia or serious assault to a police officer.

 Mandatory sentencing laws have been subject to great criticism by governmental bodies, legal practitioners and academics for their arbitrary nature and disproportionate impact on Aboriginal and Torres Strait Islander Peoples.